admiraltyio/multicluster-service-account/README.md

 ## Annotations

-The `multicluster.admiralty.io/service-account-import.name` annotation on a pod (or pod template) tells the service account import admission controller to automount the corresponding secrets inside it.
+In namespaces labeled with `multicluster-service-account=enabled`, the `multicluster.admiralty.io/service-account-import.name` annotation on a pod (or pod template) tells the service account import admission controller to automount the corresponding secrets inside it.
 If a pod needs several service account imports, separate their names with commas, e.g.:

 ```yaml
 apiVersion: v1